ShibamRoy9826/ShibamRoy9826/README.md

 ## Self Introduction In Brief

-Hi, I am Shibam Roy, my age is 17 and i try to create amazing applications to reduce your computer effort! my hobbies are Programming, Watching Anime, Playing Guitar, Studies, reading e-books and articles, and that's all.Telling about my goal in life, i want to be a Great Data Scientist one day!
-I know Python ,C++,HTML,CSS,and a little bit of javascript.I live in India,Tripura,Agartala,Santipara.
-Have a nice day:)
+Hi, I am Shibam Roy, my age is 17 and I love data science.
+I use Arch(btw) with qtile and hyprland, and I use Neovim(with NvChad) as my daily code editor.
+I would love to contribute to any FOSS project that matches my tech stack.
+Besides Programming, I love to watch Anime, play or listen to music, and reading e-books and articles, and that's pretty much all about myself.
+Have a nice day :)

 </div>